RichardChen20/PoseFall/README.md

 Pretrained weights can be found here: https://drive.google.com/drive/folders/1s1hcetDzHP6DlVecV3Zj199TVsDVsjLI?usp=sharing

 I do not plan to update this repository detaily, you can send messages to me if you are interested in this work.

+Tips for "ROS_fall_detection"
+Remember to modify the first line in "cam.py" and "detector.py": #! /home/seanchen/anaconda3/bin/python.
+Change it to your own Python3 path as our rep uses pytorch with Python3, while original ros is based on Python2.